Johnnsonkp/running-planner/README.md

 <br>
 <br>

-## _Identify the target audience and explain how a member of the target audience will use it_
+## _Target audience and application_

 The target audience for this application is users who are 16 and above.
-The app has several settings, which cater to the users age, experience and abilities.
+The app has several settings, which cater to the users experience and abilities.

 An elderly lady for example in her late 60’s who lives a sedentary lifestyle will be classified as a beginner, (this is determined through a questionare which is taken by the user upon starting up the app).The app will then populate a schedule which incorporates medium to high intensity walks 3 - 4 days a week based on her availability.